VF_xyAutoPlotVD_xyAutoPlotVE_xyAutoPlot

 procedure VF_xyAutoPlot( X, Y:fVector; size:UIntSize; form:UInt; color:COLORREF );

-DescriptionA Cartesian coordinate system is drawn with automatic scaling of the axes and the vector Y is plotted against the vector X. Prior to calling VF_xyAutoPlot, the plotting routines have to be initialized by V_initGraph (for DOS programs) or V_initPlot (DOS or Windows programs).
+DescriptionA Cartesian coordinate system is drawn with automatic scaling of the axes and the vector Y is plotted against the vector X. You can choose any combination of linear and logarithmic axes:

 The VecObj version of this function has to be called as a member function of Y (rather than of X).

-For the line styles, either Borland's BGI notation or the Windows notation may be used both in DOS and Windows programs; the necessary macros for the translation are included in <Vgraph.h> and in the unit Vgraph.
+For the line styles, Borland's old BGI notation is still supported along with the standard Windows notation; the necessary macros for the translation are included in <Vgraph.h> and in the unit Vgraph.

 1. Style of lines connecting adjacent data points: